BennyThadikaran/stock-pattern/README.md

 - ~~Allow the user to skip plotting and output the symbol names.~~
 - ~~Improve the user interface and ability to pass watchlist files as arguments.~~

-- Support intraday and timeframes with time components.
-(I only tested daily without time component.)
-[WIP - soon]
+- Make package available via pip.
-- Reduce code duplication
+- Reduce code duplication.
 - Ability to scan all patterns in a single run.

 # Disclaimer